- Escape velocity

 - Calculate the speed needed to escape the Earth from its surface.

-- Calculate the speed needed to escape the sun at the distance of the Earth's orbit.
+- Calculate the speed needed to escape the sun from the Earth's orbit.

-- Calculate the speed needed to escape the Milky Way from the position of our solar system 25,000 light years from the galactic center or half the distance to the edge of the galaxy.
-(The sun's orbit encloses a mass that is 78.3 billion times the mass of the sun.)
+- Calculate the speed needed to escape the Milky Way from our solar system.
+(The sun is 25,000 light years from galactic center — halfway to the edge of the galaxy.
+Its orbit encloses a mass that is 78 billion times the mass of the sun.)

 - If the sun were a black hole what would be the radius of its event horizon?